hmorchid/ada-project-analytixxperts2023/index.md

 It is very important to note that these analyses were performed mostly with the information given and already available in the [CMU movie dataset](https://www.cs.cmu.edu/~ark/personas/).
 A more robust explanation of the effects we found would require access to other relevant information that could be defined as confounders in our analyses.
 A few of them would be movie budgets, inflation rates, and more complete movie casts.

-> :memo: **Pro tip for producers :** A diverse cast is like 3D glasses for your box office numbers.
+> **Pro tip for producers :** A diverse cast is like 3D glasses for your box office numbers.
 It makes them pop !!